infotroph/efrhizo/efhrizo-log.md

 Looks like I was miscounting indexes when reading in the pat file --> coords only contain 7 elements -> draw_edge not called for second four coordinates.
 Now drawing Xs whose ends match up with corners of each segment.

+Added an alternate line that traces along edges instead of in X across them, but I think I actually like the X's -- good balance between seeing what the tracer did but still being able to pick out where the root edge is in the image.
+Leaving the edge-trace commented out, running with X's for now.